RezaAzam/Bookstore-API-testing-using-Mocha/README.md

 1. Start the MongoDB as mentioned above
 2. Start the server by running `npm start` in the CLI
 3. Simply input the request, e.g. `localhost:8080/book`, in the Postman.

+### Run the tests
+1. Start the MongoDB as mentioned above
+2. Start the tests by running `npm test` in the CLI

 ## Reference
 ### Documents and links